Four Chaplains Day, February 3rd

 On the evening of February 2nd, the captain of the Dorchester, Hans J. Danielsen, was concerned about the presence of a German U-boat, as the Tampa had detected a submarine with its sonar.
 The route was dangerous, as the German submarines had already sunk numerous vessels in that region.

-Captain Danielsen gave the order to abandon ship when he was alerted that the Dorchester was taking water and sinking quickly.
-In less than 20 minutes, the ship would be underneath the icy, Atlantic waters.
+Captain Danielsen gave the order to abandon the ship when he was alerted that the Dorchester was taking water and sinking quickly.
+In less than 20 minutes, the ship would be underneath the icy Atlantic waters.

 The CGC Comanche saw the explosion caused by the torpedo strike and responded quickly, rescuing 97 survivors.
 The CGC Escanaba encircled Dorchester and rescued an additional 132 survivors.
 The third cutter, the CGC Tampa, continued to escort the other two ships to their final destination.

-To escape the sinking ship, many jumped from the ship and into over crowded lifeboats.
+Many jumped from the ship into overcrowded lifeboats to escape the sinking ship.
 Eyewitnesses say that some lifeboats capsized for how many people were on them.
-Even worse is that some of the lifeboats that were thrown into the water floated away without a soul on them.
+Even worse, some lifeboats thrown into the water floated away without a soul.

-Despite the madness of the event, there were four Army chaplains aboard the Dorchester who offered hope and encouragement to the men who were in a panic.
+Despite the event’s madness, four Army chaplains aboard the Dorchester offered hope and encouragement to the men in a panic.
 These chaplains were Lt.
 George L. Fox (Methodist), Lt.
 Alexander D. Goode (Jewish), Lt.
 John P. Washington (Roman Catholic), and Lt.
 Clark V. Poling (Dutch Reformed).

-After the torpedo strike, these chaplains circulated among the men, calming those who were scared, tending to the wounded, and helping others find safety.
+After the torpedo strike, these chaplains circulated among the men, calming those scared, tending to the wounded, and helping others find safety.

 “Witnesses of that terrible night remember hearing the four men offer prayers for the dying and encouragement for those who would live,” stated Wyatt R. Fox, the son of Reverend Fox.

 In another instance, Petty Officer John J. Mahoney attempted to reenter his cabin to get his gloves, for the air was frigid.
 Chaplain Goode, preventing Mahoney from reentering the ship’s inside, took off his gloves and gave them to the sailor.
-“I have two pairs,” Goode is reported to have said in the moment.
+“I have two pairs,” Goode is reported to have said.
 It is unlikely that he had two pairs of gloves and wanted only to prevent the sailor from becoming trapped inside the ship.